mbrezu/Shovel/advanced.md

 (implement the set of used pids as a bit map?).

-`@allocatePid` allocates a PID from the pool of free PIDs for the current document and returns it.
+`@allocatePid` allocates a PID from the pool of free PIDs for the current document and returns it as a string (the PID is returned as a string because it is later used as a hash table key, and hash keys in ShovelScript have to be strings).

-`@fork` stops the current computation, serializes it and creates a new Shovel process/VM for each argument, each associated with the PID given as argument.
-The current process is thrown away BUT its PID is NOT FREED; only the child processes remain.
-Since these processes are run in separate Shovel VMs, they do not share any state - except via UDPs.
+`@fork` takes an array of strings representing PIDs as argument; it stops the current computation, serializes it and creates a new Shovel process/VM for each PID in the array provided.
+The current process is thrown away BUT ITS PID IS NOT FREED.
+Since the child processes are run in separate Shovel VMs, they do not share any state - except via UDPs.

-The PID of the parent process is recorded with the list of children in a list of 'fork records'.
-A 'fork record' contains:
+`@fork` creates a 'fork record' which contains:

  * the PID of the parent process and
  * a set containing the child PIDs passed to `@fork`.

+The 'fork record' is added to a list of 'active fork records'.

-In each branch process, `@fork` returns the pid of the current process, so the code can branch on this value and execute branch specific code.
+In each branch process, `@fork` returns the PID of the current process, so branch specific code can be executed using this value (see the if/else ladder in the example).
+The PID is returned as a string.

 To signal branch completion, a branch process has to call `@finish`.
 If the process means to send state to the process that will continue